It's an Asian thing to do, giving parents money.

-Most of our parents have worked hard in order to bring us and our siblings up, and during that duration they would have spent a large chunk of their hard earned money on us.
+For most of us, our parents worked hard to bring us up, and in those years, they would have spent a large chunk of their hard earned money on us.
 Therefore, the least a child can do upon entering the workforce is to provide their parents with some monetary assistance.

-Even if they already have pensions or savings from EPF, the amount you hand to them can help to ensure they get to enjoy retirement without worrying about being strapped for cash.
+Even if our parents have pensions or retirement savings from EPF, the amount you hand to them can help them enjoy retirement without worry.
 And did you know that many Malaysians cannot afford to enjoy their retirement because they don’t have enough savings?
-EPF numbers shows that only 22% of their active contributors aged 54 years and above have enough savings for retirement.
+EPF statistics show that two out of three EPF members aged 54 have retirement savings of less than RM50,000, putting them at risk of living below the poverty line.
+50% of EPF members above the age of 55 exhaust their savings in five years while 31% of them achieve savings of around RM228,000 when they turn 55.

 It will give you a sense of accomplishment, and you know how the saying goes “the hand that gives is better than the hand that receives.”
-No matter how much the amount you give to your parents, you learn the act of giving by doing so and it can also teach you to be less selfish.
-Aside from that, you would also be making your parents proud by giving them money (even if they won’t tell you!) because it shows you’ve grown into a financially stable adult who has their financial matters well under control.
+Doesn't matter how much you give to your parents, you learn the act of giving by doing so, and it also teaches you to care for others.
+While our parents will probably never admit it, they do feel proud of you because it shows you’ve grown into a financially stable adult who has their financial matters well under control.

 Ideally it would be good if you can ensure the amount of money you give your parents takes care of their medical bills and basic expenses.
 But if that’s not possible, no matter what amount you give them it is bound to come in handy to relief some financial burden off your parents.
 Below is a guide of how much you can give your parents to cover for their necessities.
 But do note that you don’t have to make sure you provide enough to cover for all, although if you can afford to do so, you should!